Tag Archive for: Residential Roof Repair Atlanta

 • Gutters are crucial in low-slope roofing systems as they channel water from the roof’s surface to downspouts.
 Regular maintenance (like keeping gutters clear of debris) is fundamental in preventing water blockages.

-Low slope roofing systems shed water using drains
+Low slope roofing system drains

 Note: Drains running through a building or structure (internal drains) are serviced by a plumber when they experience blockages.